zora89/Grocery_Store/README.md

-# Grosery_Store
+# Grocery_Store
- Buy Some items from RStore.
-Play for fun

 # Have fun with it.
- Store items are given you should write the product name and quantities in Kg./Liter/Piece.
+Write product name and quantity
- If you buy more than 1 item press Y else n. and it will calculate the total value of your products. lastly Pay the bill.
+If you buy more than 1 item press Y else N.
+Calculates the total value of your products.
+Pay the bill.